bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 !!! note ""
     The layered architecture does not mean that a functionality is present in a single layer.
 Most features offered to the end-user have some display in the presentation layer, handle data in the business logic layer, and store data in the database.

 The codebase of a three-layered architecture also reflects the separation of the layers.
 Depending on the capabilities and the conventions on the given platform, the layers all have a dedicated project or package.
-This structure also enforced one-way dependency, as the dependency-graph of projects/packages usually does not allow circles.
+This structure also enforces one-way dependencies, as the dependency-graph of projects/packages usually does not allow cycles.
 That is, if the business layer uses the data access layer, the latter one cannot use the former one.

 !!! tip ""
     The three-layered architecture is not the only possibility for implementing a data-driven application.
-Small and simple applications can be build using the two-layered architecture, while larger and more complex applications usually need further separation (e.g., using the microservices architecture).
+Small and simple applications can be built using the two-layered architecture, while larger and more complex applications usually need further separation (e.g., using the microservices architecture).

 ## The responsibilities of the layers